 Space Heaters in Bad Locations

-If your home is over 20 years old, you may have some outdated wiring.
-Outdated wiring can cause major electrical fires.
-Homes that are on the older side are not equipped with the wiring capacity that are often used by electrical appliances today.
+If your home in Massapequa Nassau is over 20 years old, you may have some outdated wiring.
+Outdated wiring in Nassau can cause major electrical fires.
+Massapequa homes that are on the older side are not equipped with the wiring capacity that is often used by electrical appliances today.
 Air conditioners, microwaves, computers, and other major appliances have caused damage to many older homes.
 Breakers should be triggered when circuits get overloaded by too much electricity, but outdated breaker boxes often have worn connectors that do not work.
 This can cause the entire electrical system to overload and start an electrical fire.
 If you need to get new wiring done in your home, you should call a Long Island electrician for a consultation for prices on updated electrical services.

 If you would like more information about how you can avoid electrical fires, please call Popkin Electric today.
 We would be more than happy to discuss ways you can safely enjoy your appliances.
-Remember that your home doesn’t have to be one of the many that have been destroyed by electrical fires.
+Remember that your Massapequa home doesn’t have to be one of the many that have been destroyed by electrical fires.
 Our team of electricians in Suffolk County are here to ensure that you and your family stay safe and connected!

 Massapequa is a hamlet and census-designated place (CDP) in the southern part of the Town of Oyster Bay in southeastern Nassau County, New York, on Long Island, east of New York City.
 It is adjacent to Amityville in Suffolk County.
 As of the 2010 census, the CDP had a total population of 21,685.
 Greater Massapequa, including North Massapequa, East Massapequa, and Massapequa Park, has a population of over 75,000.
 It is serviced by the Massapequa station and Massapequa Park station on the Long Island Rail Road.